What Went Wrong?

 No such collection is mentioned in the description of David's census, leading to the possible conclusion that the omission must have been the reason for the punishment.
 However, all other censuses in Tanakh also do not speak of half shekel donations, and they all proceed peacefully.
 Moreover, it is not even clear if the directive in Shemot applied to all future generations, or if it was specific to the first year in the Wilderness.2

 - "וַיֹּסֶף אַף י"י לַחֲרוֹת בְּיִשְׂרָאֵל" – In the account in Sefer Shemuel, the story opens by telling the reader that Hashem continued to be angry with Israel.
 About what was Hashem wrathful and how does this relate to the events described in the rest of the chapter?

 - "וַיָּסֶת אֶת דָּוִיד לִמְנוֹת" – Who incited David to count the nation?
 In Sefer Shemuel, Hashem appears to be the subject of the verb "וַיָּסֶת", while in the version in Divrei HaYamim, it is the Satan.
 Either way, if the counting was not David's fault, why is he held accountable?

 - Yoav's reluctance to count – Yoav's reluctance to count the people suggests that he recognized that the action was problematic.
 What about it troubled him, and why did he nonetheless proceed to fulfill the command?

-- Choose your own punishment – The prophet allows David to pick his own punishment.
-Why?
-No where else in Tanakh is there a similar phenomenon.
+- Choose your own punishment – Why does the prophet allow David to pick his own punishment?
+Nowhere else in Tanakh is there a similar phenomenon.
 Is the choice indicative of greater or lesser guilt?

 - Inconsistent tallies – There is a discrepancy between the accounts of Shemuel and Divrei HaYamim regarding the total number of people counted.4 How can the different tallies be reconciled?